ViLoh99/ap-project/README.md

 To get started, follow these steps to process the documents and generate the topic models:

 ### *Before running the code*
-If you don't plan on generating the .pkl files for the `Comparison Results` folder yourself make sure to move either the code files inside the `src` folder to the main directory or move the `Comparison Results` folder into the `src` folder.
+If you don't plan on generating the .pkl files for the `Comparison Results` folder yourself make sure to move the code files inside the `src` folder to the main directory.

 ### 1. *Process Documents*
 Run the `process_documents.py` script to process your documents and generate results.